 The PENNCAP International Initiative is a new program that provides funding to select PENNCAP students who have identified research or service projects abroad.
 This Initiative is made possible through a generous gift from two Penn alumni.

-During the Pre-Freshman Program (PFP), students are introduced to their Peer Counselor.
-Peer Counselors are upper-level PENNCAP students who can relate to the issues common among first-year students.
-Peer Counselors keep in touch with their students on a regular basis, providing success strategies and friendships to their students throughout the entire first year.
-Many students consider their Peer Counselor the greatest resource they have in their first year at Penn.
+During the Pre-Freshman Program (PFP), students are introduced to their Peer Mentor.
+Peer Mentors are upper-level PENNCAP students who can relate to the issues common among first-year students.
+Peer Mentlors keep in touch with their students on a regular basis, providing success strategies and friendships to their students throughout the entire first year.
+Many students consider their Peer Mentor the greatest resource they have in their first year at Penn.

 Workshops and Information Sessions